Kaitlynpham-ng/spatial-query-algorithms/README.md

         }

     def perimeter(self):
-        # Calculate the perimeter of the MBR (used as cost metric during splitting)
-        # Formula: width + height = (x2 - x1) + (y2 - y1)
         return (self.MBR['x2'] - self.MBR['x1']) + (self.MBR['y2'] - self.MBR['y1'])

     def is_overflow(self):
-        # Check if a node exceeds its capacity limit B
-        # Leaf nodes and internal nodes are handled separately
         if self.is_leaf():
             if len(self.data_points) > B:   # Checking overflows of data points, B is the upper bound return True                 # Node needs to be split